tony-kuo/eagle/README.md

 **--lowmem**  Low memory usage mode.
 For SNPs, we use a method to quickly derive the alternative hypothesis probability from the reference hypothesis probability without constructing the alternative sequence in memory.
 For indels, which can be treated as a series of SNPs, this method may not be faster depending on read depth due to the number of frameshifted bases to account for.
 Though it will save memory which may allow for more threads without hitting some memory cap.

+**--phred64**  Reads quality scores are in phred64.
+Default is phred33.

 **--hetbias** [FLOAT]  Prior probability bias towards heterozygous or homozygous mutations.
 Value between [0,1] where 1 is towards heterozygosity.
 Default is 0.5 (unbiased).

 **--omega** [FLOAT]  Prior probability of originating from outside paralogous source (i.e. not from reference genome and also not from the candidate variant genome).
 Value between [0,1].
 Default is 1e-5.